JasonEtco/jasonet.co/src/pages/posts/scheduled-actions.md

 Every Monday, [this brand new Action](https://github.com/electron/unreleased) pings a team in the Electron Slack workspace with information about the commits that have been merged to a release branch but are not in a published release yet.

 This will help them keep track of new features & bug fixes that folks are waiting for, but have yet to be released in a new version of Electron.
-I do this all the time with projects way, way smaller - this kind of automation is super exciting :sparkles:
+I forget about merged work all the time with projects way, way smaller - this kind of automation is super exciting :sparkles:

 ### JasonEtco/create-an-issue